VertaAI/modeldb/docs/GettingStarted/spark_ml.md

 ```

 #### b.
 Create a ModelDB syncer
 ModelDBSyncer is the object that logs models and operations to the ModelDB backend.
-You can initialize the syncer either from a config file or via explicitly via arguments.
+You can initialize the syncer either from a config file (we provide a sample config at [modeldb/client/scala/libs/spark.ml/syncer.json](https://github.com/mitdbg/modeldb/blob/master/client/scala/libs/spark.ml/syncer.json)) or explicitly via arguments.

-See more about ModelDB project organization [here.
-TODO]().

 ```scala
 // initialize syncer from config file